Blue whale: Size

 In the Northern Hemisphere, males weigh an average 100 t and females 112 t.
 Eastern North Pacific blue whale males average 88.5 t and females 100 t.
 Antarctic males average 112 t and females 130 t.
 Pygmy blue whale males average 83.5 t to 99 t.
+The average weight of an adult blue whale is between 72–135 t.
 The weight of the heart of a stranded North Atlantic blue whale was 180 kg, the largest known in any animal.
-The record-holder blue whale was caught in the Southern Ocean on March 20, 1947, and was recorded as measuring 27.6 m long and weighing 190 tonne, with estimates of up to 199 tonne.
+The brain of a blue whale, which weighed 50.9 t, weighed about 3.636 kg.
+The record-holder female blue whale was caught in the Southern Ocean on 20 March 1947, and was recorded as measuring 27.6 m long and weighing 190 t, with estimates of up to 199 t.
+The longest Antarctic blue whale ever scientifically measured was 29.5 m long and weighed 163 t; its estimated body weight, including fluid loss, was 178 t.

 In 2024, Motani and Pyenson calculated the body mass of blue whales at different lengths, compiling records of their sizes from previous academic literatures and using regression analyses and volumetric analyses.
 A 25 m long individual was estimated to weigh approximately 101–119 tonne, while a 30 m long individual was estimated to weigh approximately 184–205 tonne.
 Considering that the largest blue whale was indeed 33 m long, they estimated that a blue whale of such length would have weighed approximately 252–273 tonne.
 In 2025, Paul and Larramendi estimated that blue whales could exceed 200 tonne, but likely not by as much as Motani and Pyenson documented.

-During the harvest of a female blue whale, Messrs.
+During the harvest of a female blue whale in 1922, Messrs.
 Irvin and Johnson collected a fetus that is now 70% preserved and used for educational purposes.
-The fetus was collected in 1922, so some shrinkage may have occurred, making visualization of some features fairly difficult.
-However, due to this collection researchers now know that the external anatomy of a blue whale fetus is approximately 133 mm.
-Along with during the developmental phases, the fetus is located where the embryonic and fetal phases converge.
-This fetus is the youngest gestational age of the specimen recorded.
+Some shrinkage may have occurred, making visualization of some features fairly difficult.
+Nonetheless, it indicates that a blue whale fetus is approximately 133 mm long at the juncture between the embryonic and fetal phases of development.
+This fetus represents the youngest specimen recorded.

+The male blue whale has the largest penis in the animal kingdom, at around 3 m long and 12 in wide.

 Life span

 Blue whales live around 80–90 years or more.
 Scientists look at a blue whale's earwax or ear plug to estimate its age.
 Each year, a light and dark layer of wax is laid corresponding with fasting during migration and feeding time.
 Each set is thus an indicator of age.
-The oldest blue whale found was determined, using this method, to be 110 years old.
+The oldest blue whale discovered using this method was found to be 110 years old.
 The maximum age of a pygmy blue whale determined this way is 73 years.
 Long-term identification studies in the Northeast Pacific suggest that they live for at least 40–45 years.
 In addition, female blue whales develop scars or corpora albicantia on their ovaries every time they ovulate.
 In a female pygmy blue whale, one corpus albicans is formed on average every 2.6 years.